glorialulu/TSNet/README.rst

 Features
 --------

-The WMOC is a Pyton package designed to perform transient simulation in water distribution networks.
+The tsnet is a Pyton package designed to perform transient simulation in water distribution networks.
 The software includes capability to:

 * Generate water network models based on .inp files